I Wanna Be Around...: Reception

 William Ruhlmann of AllMusic said "there were also some excellent arrangements, including a percussion-and-flute reading of "Let's Face the Music and Dance" that echoed the Beat of My Heart album and a nod to the South American trend with Antonio Carlos Jobim's "Quiet Nights (Corcovado)."

+It was given a four-star rating by both The Encyclopedia of Popular Music and Record Mirror as well. while getting a four/half-star rating from AllMusic.